TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Index.rst

 .. include:: /Includes.rst.txt
+.. index:: LinkBrowser
-.. _Linkbrowser:
+.. _LinkBrowser:

 ===========
 LinkBrowser
 ===========

-The :ref:`LinkBrowser <linkbrowser-api>` is the window in which user can configure link in both the :ref:`rte` and the :ref:`FormEngine`.
-The LinkBrowser consists of tabs for the different types of links (email, page, external, file, news record, ..).
+The :ref:`LinkBrowser <linkbrowser-api>` is the window in which users can configure links in both the :ref:`rte` and the :ref:`FormEngine`.
+The LinkBrowser offers tabs for the different types of links like email, page, external, file, news record and maybe more.

-Each tab rendered in the LinkBrowser has an associated :ref:`LinkHandler <linkhandler>`.
+Each tab of the LinkBrowser has an associated :ref:`LinkHandler <linkhandler>`.

 **Contents:**

+.. rst-class:: compact-list
 .. toctree::
    :titlesonly: